bytebeamio/rumqtt/rumqttc/README.md

 ```

 Quick overview of features
-- Eventloop orchestrates outgoing/incoming packets concurrently and hadles the state
+- Eventloop orchestrates outgoing/incoming packets concurrently and handles the state
 - Pings the broker when necessary and detects client side half open connections as well
 - Throttling of outgoing packets (todo)
 - Queue size based flow control on outgoing packets